 - Make sure that the thermostat is set below the current room temperature.

-- Make sure that the 240-volt circuit breaker that is controlling the furnace blower or separate air handler are placed in the on positions.
+- Make sure that the 240-volt circuit breaker that is controlling the heat pump or separate air handler are placed in the on positions.
 In case a fuse is blown or a circuit breaker has tripped, you should reset the circuit breaker or change the fuse.
 When you reset the breaker or perhaps replace the fuse and they blow or trip again, stop and call an air conditioning contractor like Ductworks Heating and Cooling Inc., as you might have a more complicated issue.

 - Make sure that all switches in and around the air conditioner are placed on the on position and that includes the external safety switch, which is commonly on an outside wall next to the condensing unit.